 UPMC for Life plans include routine vision coverage for exams and eyewear.
 Members receive one routine vision exam plus a routine vision allowance every one or two years, depending on their plan.
-You can see any provider you like, even if the provider is not in our vision provider network.
+Members can see any provider they like, even if the provider is not in our vision provider network.
 Click here to find a participating vision provider.

 The routine vision allowance applies toward the cost of eyewear, including lenses, frames, or contact lenses.
 Routine vision allowance amounts vary by plan.
 Click here to view and compare plans by county.

 - If routine vision services are received from a participating provider, the vision provider will bill the plan.